 June 30 is the last day to pay taxes with a personal check.
 Payments made after this date must be in the form of cash, money order or cashier's check.
 Personal and/or business checks will not be accepted.

-- The annual tax statement shows delinquent taxes and the current year's taxes.
-Also on the statement is the delinquent year which causes the property to be subject to foreclosure.
+Your annual tax statement shows delinquent taxes and the current year's taxes.
+Also, on the statement is the delinquent year which causes the property to be subject to foreclosure.

-- If the tax is unpaid after May 15th of any year, a delinquency notice of the date foreclosure proceedings will begin will be mailed to the taxpayer.
+If the tax is unpaid after May 15 of any year, a delinquency notice of foreclosure proceedings will be mailed to the taxpayer.